-Project Fi phones will sit on the preferred carrier in your area.
-In much of the US, Project Fi phones prefer Sprint.
-If Sprint has a very poor signal (say you walk into the basement), Project Fi switches to the next strongest carrier, typically T-Mobile.
-In rural areas of the US where Sprint and T-Mobile are weak, US Cellular may be used.
-As of Fall 2016, US Cellular is mostly 3G, with 4G in a limited but growing footprint in rural America.
+Google Fi phones will sit on the preferred carrier in your area.
+In much of the US, Google Fi phones prefer Sprint.
+If Sprint signal is lost (e.g. walking into a building) Google Fi switches to the next strongest carrier, which is typically T-Mobile.

-Project Fi fits sit on the preferred carrier (Sprint) even if say T-Mobile has a much stronger signal.
-It’s only when the preferred carrier signal is lost that Project Fi “roams” to the less preferred carrier.
-You can search the internet to find dialer codes that force a particular carrier for the duration of a phone call.
+Google Fi may sit on the preferred carrier (e.g. Sprint) even if say T-Mobile has a much stronger signal.
+When the preferred carrier signal is lost, Google Fi “roams” to the less preferred carrier.
+Search the internet to find dialer codes that force a particular carrier for the duration of a phone call.

-Project Fi publishes a map that is roughly a superposition of their host carriers.
-I compliment Project Fi coverage map for not exaggerating their coverage like AT&T and many other carriers do.
-In most of the world, Project Fi uses open WiFi where available.
+Google Fi publishes a map that is roughly a superposition of their host carriers.
+I compliment Google Fi coverage map for not exaggerating LTE coverage area like many other carriers do.
+In most of the world, Google Fi uses open WiFi where available.

 - If any Fi cellular connection available, use cellular (even if Wifi also available)

 - If no Fi cellular and connected to WEP/WPA WiFi, use UMA VoIP calling